Claim Settlement Ratio (OND 2018)

 International students with study permits mentioning on- or off-campus can start working once their study programs commence.
 This gives an opportunity for students to work and gain professional experience while studying.
 Before starting work, a student needs to set up a bank account and apply for a social insurance number (SIN) that permits working 20 hours per week off-campus and full-time during academic breaks.

 Being a student in a new country is overwhelming and hectic.
-In between attending classes, working part-time, and trying to adjust with newness around, let Religare Health Insurance’s student travel insurance plan take care of your unforeseeable expenses such as accidents or any other mishappenings.
+In between attending classes, working part-time, and trying to adjust with newness around, let Religare Travel Insurance’s student travel insurance plan take care of your unforeseeable expenses such as accidents or any other mishappenings.

 After completing the duration of the course and receiving final marks as issued by the school, an international student gets 180 days to apply for a post-graduation work permit (PGWP).
 It is a requisite that the student’s study permit is valid through this duration.
 After applying, students with valid study permits can work full-time while their PGWP applications are under review.